PandiTAKTAK/Oathsworn/output/chapter1/section_59.md

 A grim silence from you answers his next question.

 "Right, then.
 An oath fulfilled I suppose."
 He looks uncomfortably away and motions toward a log book with ink and quill beside it.
 "Make your mark."

+!>**CREATE A NAME FOR YOUR FREE COMPANY.
+DEFINE A KEY ATTRIBUTE OF YOUR FREE COMPANY BY CHOOSING WHICH ONE OF THE FOLLOWING STATEMENTS MOST ACCURATELY DESCRIBES YOUR COMPANY:**

 [1.
 You are faithful to the Oath and to your God.
 You trust that your arm is given strength by more than mere muscle!](output/chapter1/section_65.md)